anamvakil/Data-visualization-in-Rstudio/README.md

 # Hotel Data Analysis in RStudio

-## 1. Creating data frame and storing .csv files
+## 1. Creating data frames and storing .csv files

 To read .csv files in RStudio we need to make a dataframe and then store the .csv file to access it.
 To get a quick look into the table we can use head() which can help us retrieve the first 6 rows to give us an overview of the table.
 If you only want to retrieve the column names of the table we can use colnames()